hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Leaders

 A warrior within 6" of his leader may use his leader's Leadership value when taking Leadership tests.
-This represents the leader's ability to encourage his warriors and push them beyond normal limits.
+This represents the leader's ability to encourage their warriors and push them beyond normal limits.

-A leader cannot confer this bonus if he is knocked down, stunned or fleeing himself.
+A leader cannot confer this bonus if they are _incapacitated_.
 The sight of your leader running for cover is obviously far from encouraging!

+#### Fleeing

+If a warrior _flees_ from combat, each enemy warrior in base contact makes one automatic hit against the _fleeing_ warrior as they turn to run.
+If the model survives, they flee 2D6" towards the nearest table edge, avoiding any enemy models.

+At the start of each of their turns, a _fleeing_ warrior must take a _leadership test_.
+If they pass, they no longer count as fleeing, but can do nothing during the rest of this turn except cast spells.

+If they fail, they will flee _2D6"_ towards the nearest table edge in the _compulsory move_ phase.
+If they reach the table edge before they have managed to recover their nerves, they are removed from the board.

+If a warrior is charged while they are _fleeing_, the charger is moved into base contact as normal, but the _fleeing_ warrior will then move an additional _2D6"_ towards the table edge immediately.

 #### All alone

 Being outnumbered and alone is a nerve-racking situation for any warrior.
-If your warrior is fighting alone against two or more opponents of the same or larger size (refer to the size chart), and there are no friendly models within 6" (knocked down, stunned or fleeing friends do not count), he must make a test at the end of his combat phase.
+If your warrior is fighting alone against two or more opponents of the same or larger size (refer to the model size chart), and there are no friendly models (_incapacitated_ models do not count) within _6"_, they must make a _leadership test_ at the end of their combat phase.

-The test is taken against the model's Leadership on 2D6.
-If the warrior scores equal to or under his Leadership his nerve holds.
-If the score is greater than his Leadership, the warrior breaks from combat and runs.
-Each one of his opponents may make one automatic hit against him as he turns to run.
-If the model survives, he runs 2D6" directly away from his enemies.

-At the start of each of his turns, the warrior must take another Leadership test.
-If he passes, he stops but can do nothing else during his own turn except cast spells.
-If he fails or is charged, he runs 2D6" towards the nearest table edge, avoiding any enemy models.
-If he reaches the table edge before he has managed to recover his nerves, he is removed from combat.

-If a warrior is charged while he is fleeing, the charger is moved into base contact as normal, but the fleeing warrior will then run a further 2D6" towards the table edge, before any blows can be struck.
+If the warrior passes the test, their nerve holds.
+If the warrior fails, the warrior breaks from combat and _flees_.

 #### Fear

-Fear is a natural reaction to huge or unnerving creatures.
-A model, unless they cause Fear themselves, must take a Fear test (i.e., test against his Leadership), in the following situations:
+_Fear_ is a natural reaction to huge or unnerving creatures.
+A model, unless they cause Fear themselves, must take a _leadership test_, in the following situations:

 1. If the model is charged by a warrior or a creature which causes fear.
 If a warrior is charged by an enemy that he fears then he must take a test to overcome that fear.
 Test when the charge is declared and is determined to be within range.
 If the test is passed the model may fight as normal.
-If it is failed, the model must roll 6s to score hits in that round of combat.
+If it is failed, the model must roll _6_s to score hits in that round of combat.

 2. If the model wishes to charge a fear-causing enemy.
 If a warrior wishes to charge an enemy that it fears then it must take a test to overcome this.
-If it fails the model may not charge and must remain stationary for the turn.
+If it fails, the model may not charge and must remain stationary for the turn.
 Treat this as a failed charge.

 #### Terror